randruc/Lazuli/doc/CStyleAndConventions.md

 Line length is set to 80 characters.
 Each line of code shouldn't exceed 80 columns.

-> Documents must be easily readable without scrolling in a console (e.g. with
+> Documents must be easily readable without horizontal scrolling in a console
-> `less` or `cat`), in simple text editors, or when comparing two versions in
+> (e.g. with `less` or `cat`), in simple text editors, or when comparing two
-> a file diff utility.
+> versions in a file diff utility.

 ## Comments